dawkastresu/e-Commerce-system/src/README.md

    git clone https://github.com/dawkastresu/e-Commerce-system.git
    ```
 2. Open the project in your IDE (e.g., IntelliJ IDEA).
-3. Build the project using Maven or Gradle.

 ## Usage
 1. Run the application.